mantas-done/subtitles/README.md

 This library helps to work with subtitles (captions):
 1. Convert formats (example: .srt to .stl)
 2. Create subtitles manually
+3. Parse files
-3. Time shift and edit subtitles (add some time or subtract time to synchronize captions)
+4. Time shift and edit subtitles (add some time or subtract time to synchronize captions)

 ## Example
 Best way to learn is to see example.
 Let's convert .srt file to .stl: